 There is more on chain gauges and measurement in Bike Chains 2 in this series under the heading Checking for Chain Wear.

 Searching the Web

-Searching the web in a search engine for about bicycle chain cleaning, maintenance and lubrication is a flawed way of learning.
 Search engines look for web content.
 The web came into being a century after mass production of safety bicycles and components began.
 Information about materials, designs, mass production and marketing was not necessarily written down, or digitized, or put on the Web.
-Written material may have been copyrighted or paywalled.
+Written material may have been copyrighted; on the internet it may be gated or paywalled.
 If it is on the Web, it may not have attracted searches or hits.
 Search engine algorithms follow and lead the crowd

 Web searches generate long lists of links.
-Some search engine hits are predominatly text or text with static images.
-Search engines may show hits for videos , including YouTube videos but usually not podcasts.
-For podcasts a user need to seach for podcast in an podcast index.
+Some search engine hits are predominantly text or text with static images.
+Search engines may show hits for videos, including YouTube videos but usually not podcasts.
+For podcasts, a user needs to search for podcast in an podcast index.
 Many or most text pages and videos: